aws/copilot-cli/site/content/docs/concepts/pipelines.en.md

 * __Pipeline name__: We suggest naming your pipeline `[repository name]-[branch name]` (press 'Enter' when asked, to accept the default name).
 This will distinguish it from your other pipelines, should you create multiple, and works well if you follow a pipeline-per-branch workflow.

+* __Pipeline type__: You may select either 'Workloads' or '[Environments](../../blogs/release-v120.en.md#continuous-delivery)'; this determines what your pipeline deploys when triggered.

-* __Release order__: You'll be prompted for environments you want to deploy to – select them based on the order you want them to be deployed in your pipeline (deployments happen one environment at a time).
+* __Release order__: You'll be prompted for environments you want to deploy or deploy to – select them based on the order you want them to be deployed in your pipeline (deployments happen one environment at a time).
 You may, for example, want to deploy to your `test` environment first, and then your `prod` environment.

-* __Tracking repository__: After you've selected the environments you want to deploy to, you'll be prompted to select which repository you want your CodePipeline to track.
+* __Tracking repository__: After you've selected the environments you want to deploy or deploy to, you'll be prompted to select which repository you want your CodePipeline to track.
 This is the repository that, when pushed to, will trigger a pipeline execution.
 (If the repository you're interested in doesn't show up, you can pass it in using the `--url` flag.)

 * __Tracking branch__: After you've selected the repository, Copilot will designate your current local branch as the branch your pipeline will follow.
 This can be changed in Step 2.